housingforall/housingforall.github.io/_pages/about.md

 Welcome to my academic homepage!

-I am a Researcher in the [JFK Institute](https://www.jfki.fu-berlin.de/en/index.html) at Free University Berlin, having received my Ph.D. in Urban Studies from Delft University of Technology.
+I am a Marie-Curie Fellow and Rubicon Fellow in the [JFK Institute](https://www.jfki.fu-berlin.de/en/index.html) at Free University Berlin, having received my Ph.D. in Urban Studies from Delft University of Technology.

 My research interests span the rental housing sector, housing financialization, urban sociology, and migration studies.
 I investigate these topics across multiple scales—from examining tenants' well-being and residential choices to analyzing how institutional investment in rental markets shapes urban inequality.